gencay/vscode-chatgpt/README.md

 # ChatGPT as your copilot to level up your developer experience

+- ⏳ Google's LaMDA, Bard integration is upcoming once the API is available.
 - ➕ ChatGPT Plus support.
 - 🔥 Streaming conversation support for both browser and API Key method.
 ChatGPT will type as they think.
 - 📝 Create files/projects or fix your code with one click.